 - Invest in a brand management system software – basically a cloud-based home for your brand assets.

 Either way, you'll have a dedicated place staff can go to that'll give them instant access to the most up-to-date branding materials they need.

 But before you can make sure your team is using the right stuff… you have to create the right stuff.
 I run into so many sales teams that have to rouge and create their own collateral because what the company provides is severely out of date and unhelpful.

 Phew, with all that hard work done, it's time to set it and forget it, right?

 When you leave your brand to fend for itself, it devolves and brand decay sets in, ultimately resulting in you having to tear it all down and start it all again.

 Your brand management strategy is an active, evolving process – to get the best out of it, you'll need to analyze and optimize it consistently.
-And by consistently, depending on the size of your firm, that can be monthly, quarterly or yearly.
-This doesn't have to be hard or time-consuming.
+And by consistently, depending on the size of your firm, that can be monthly, quarterly, or yearly.
+This process doesn't have to be hard or time-consuming.
 What it does take is a mindset shift from set-it-and-forget-it to branding is an integral part of our business.
-Think of your brand as a badass employee who gets stuff done, but must be in the loop to be effective as possible.
+Think of your brand as a badass employee who gets stuff done but must be in the loop to be effective as possible.